iamalexman/Memojis/README.md

 ### Memojis Application

-Test your brain!
-Flip the cards to find a maching emoji pair.
+🃏🃏 Test your brain to find emoji pairs and flip all the cards!

 #### Rules and gameplay